zainabadel501/tasks/README.md

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
-- posting task and can edit or delete and display all tasks posted
+- Posting task and can edit or delete and display all tasks posted

 # Backend
 In this project, the user can post/delete/edit tasks by using Cloud Firestore with REST APIs requests ( GET , POST, PUT, PATCH or DELETE)

 # Built with
-- setup npm.
+- Setup npm.
 - SASS.
 - Angular Components/services.
 - Angular Pipes.